The 27 Club: Tragic Stories of Addiction

 Jimi Hendrix is one of the most well-known members of the 27 Club.
 (Anton_Ivanov/Shutterstock)

-Guitar legend Jimi Hendrix joined the 27 Club on September 17, 1970.
+Guitar legend Jimi Hendrix joined the 27 Club death list on September 17, 1970.
 Many disagree on the details of his last day, and even the coroner declared an open verdict on the cause of death.
-Post-mortem examination, however, indicates that Hendrix likely died of asphyxiation after choking on his own vomit.
+A post-mortem examination, however, indicates that Hendrix likely died of asphyxiation after choking on his own vomit.
 Prior to his death, he took nine Vesparax sleeping pills, a strong barbiturate with a recommended dosage of half a tablet.
 He obtained the pills from Monika Dannemann, a German figure skater and his girlfriend at the time.
 Not only was Dannemann the last acquaintance to see Hendrix alive, but she claimed that he asked for her hand in marriage prior to his death.

 Hendrix struggled with drugs and alcohol for quite some time prior to joining the 27 Club.
 In 1962, he walked into a bar and spent nearly all he had.
 After that, he began experimenting with drugs such as LSD, cocaine and amphetamines.
 By 1967, he was abusing drugs regularly on tour.
 But it was largely drinking that often did him in.
 When he drank, he became violent.
-He committed vandalism, and attacked his friends and girlfriends.
+He committed vandalism and attacked his friends and girlfriends.
 His friends described his drunken self as a completely different person, devoid of the love that Hendrix often expressed when sober.

 Janis Joplin